 Your dog needs dietary iron to help the blood carry oxygen around their body via their circulatory system.

-High-quality protein, like grass-fed beef and lamb and free-range chicken, contain natural sources of iron that can be readily absorbed by the body, compared to synthetic sources.
+High-quality protein, like grass-fed beef, lamb, and free-range chicken, contains natural sources of iron that can be readily absorbed by the body, compared to synthetic sources.

 Unfortunately, many dry food companies use low-quality meat by-products which can affect the iron content, meaning synthetic iron often needs to be added.